Opty-Fi/docs/protocol/participants.md

 ### Integrators

 Integrators expand the "reach" of the OptyFi Protocol by adding integrations \([DeFi Adapters](optyfi-protocol/strategy-execution.md#defi-adapters)\) with other protocols.
-OptyFi’s architecture makes adding new pools and protocols simple: a new pool can be added withinin minutes, and a new protocol can be added within days.
+OptyFi’s architecture makes adding new pools and protocols simple: a new pool can be added within minutes, and a new protocol can be added within days.
 Each time a strategy is executed using a specific adapter, the Integrator who developed the adapter can receive a portion of Protocol fees generated from that strategy.
 This incentive mechanism enables the OptyFi protocol to grow at a scale that centralized systems cannot compete with, strengthening OptyFi’s network effects.

 ### **Strategists**